 Antioxidants are supplied in fresh foods, and are found in particularly high levels in many of the coloured fruits and berries.
 Antioxidants play a vital role in protecting the body from oxygen free radicals which are formed during the normal metabolism of cellular function.
 The clearance of these oxidative free radicals is performed by nutritional antioxidants on a regular daily basis and hence the need for these antioxidants to be supplied in the diet, or taken as supplements in cases where an additional immune boost is required e.g. when treating cancer.

-I recommend our Vets All Natural Health Booster supplement which provides a range of naturally occurring antioxidants.
+We recommend our Vets All Natural Health Booster supplement which provides a range of naturally occurring antioxidants.
 A balanced raw food diet will also supply a significant and high level of natural antioxidants.
-For more information on the role played by antioxidants read my article here.
+For more information on the role played by antioxidants read our article here.

 Other natural treatments for cancer

 There are also a range of other herbs and neutroceuticals that have a profound impact on the immune system and can assist in treating cancer.
 There are so many different types of cancers and equally there are so many different types of supplements that can assist with the different types of cancers.
 Chinese medicine supplies a range of herbal supplements that have proven efficacy against some types of cancers, and in particular some of the medicinal mushroom extracts are highly effective.
 More recently medical investigation into the function of salvestrols has also shown increasing promise as a potential supplement for use in cancer therapy.